phagedorn/kubernetes-ci-cd/README.md

-Create a Kubernetes cluster with full CI/CD
+Create a Kubernetes cluster with full CI/CD / phagedorn version
 ==============================================

 This tutorial shows you how to create a production quality Kubernetes cluster